So you are in a relationship with an INFP! Here’s how to minimize or altogether avoid disagreements and keep your INFP partner happy.

 30. Make your INFP a priority.

 31. Stay flexible.
-Don’t be too rigid and avoid temptation to impose your structure on the INFP.
+Don’t be too rigid and avoid the temptation to impose your structure on the INFP.

 33. If you have any issues with your INFP partner, don’t discuss them publicly.